TrainsForever/TrainsForever-Archive/ns-1072-illinois-terminal.md

 ## Story of our bike chases

-Getting a selfie from the bikes with alex chasing 1072 one handed was a crazy experience. its not the only heritage weve chased on the bikes! we chased 8102 (Pennsylvania) from Elkhart to Chesterton. and 1072 (Illinois Terminal) from Elkhart to Milford.
+Getting a selfie from the bikes with alex chasing 1072 one handed was a crazy experience. it's not the only heritage we've chased on the bikes!
+We chased 8102 (Pennsylvania) from Elkhart to Chesterton.
+1072 (Illinois Terminal) from Elkhart to Milford.
 We chased a new CPKC from Elkhart to Mishawaka on the bikes as well.
+Many more!

 ## 🚂 Locomotive Information